Existence of the longest arcs for left-invariant three-dimensional contact sub-Lorentzian structures: Introduction

 For $h \neq 0$, the sub-Lorentzian structure is defined uniquely~\cite[Crl.~1, Prop.~4]{classification}.
 If $h = 0$, then for $\kappa \neq 0$, the sub-Lorentzian structures on the Lie groups $\SL_2(\R)$ and $A^+(\R) \times \R$ are locally isometric~\cite[Th.~4]{classification}, they correspond to cases~\ref{2} and \ref{2suppl} of Table~\ref{tb-classification}, respectively.
 For $\det{h} \leqslant 0$, the sub-Lorentzian structure is completely determined by the invariants $h, \kappa$, and $\tau$ (if the latter is not uniquely determined by the first two).
 For $\det{h} > 0$, each set of values $h, \kappa$ corresponds to three sub-Lorentzian structures.

 Let us state the main theorem on the existence of the longest arcs for left-invariant three-dimensional contact sub-Lorentzian structures.
-Its items correspond to cases of solvable groups~(1) and semisimple groups~(2)--(3).
+Its assertion~(1) corresponds to the case of solvable groups and assertions~(2)--(3) correspond to the cases of semisimple groups.

 \begin{theorem} \emph{(1)} For left-invariant sub-Lorentzian structures~\emph{\ref{1}}, \emph{\ref{11}--\ref{12}} \emph{(}for $\chi = \kappa$\emph{)} and \emph{\ref{13}--\ref{15}} \emph{(}see Table~\emph{\ref{tb-classification}}\emph{)} on simply connected solvable Lie groups, for any two points $x_0$ and $x_1$ there exists the longest arc from $x_0$ to $x_1$ if and only if point $x_1$ is attainable from point $x_0$.\\ \emph{(2)} For left-invariant sub-Lorentzian structures on the simply connected covering $\widetilde{\SL}_2(\R)$ of the Lie group $\SL_2(\R)$ in case~\emph{\ref{10}} for $\kappa < \chi < 0$, for any two points $x_0$ and $x_1$ there exists the longest arc from $x_0$ to $x_1$ if and only if point $x_1$ is attainable from point $x_0$.\\ \emph{(3)} For left-invariant sub-Lorentzian structures on the Lie group $\SU_2$ \emph{(}case~\emph{\ref{9}}\emph{)} for any points $x_0$ and $x_1$ connectable by an admissible curve, $\dist_{sL}(x_0,x_1) = +\infty$. \end{theorem}